VectorInstitute/usa-npn-mcp-server/docs/source/index.md

 - `observation-comment` - Fetches observation comments based on observation_id.
 - `mapping` - Maps site phenometrics onto a map of the USA with optional colour labelling.
 - `check-reference-material` - Checks database containing NPN API reference material using a generated sql query.
+- `check-literature` - Queries database of structured summaries from 175 papers that use phenology and phenometrics data.
 - `export-raw-data` - Exports raw data to JSON or JSONL files in allowed directories.
 - `get-raw-data` - Fetches raw data instead of summaries as from other tools.